Carney Chukwuemeka: Aston Villa

-Chelsea and Borussia Dortmund
+Chelsea

 On 2 August 2022, Aston Villa and Chelsea confirmed that the clubs had reached an agreement for the permanent transfer of Chukwuemeka, subject to the player agreeing personal terms and undergoing a medical.
 On 4 August 2022, Chelsea announced the signing of Chukwuemeka on a six-year contract.
 On 20 August 2023, Chukwuemeka scored his first senior goal in a 3–1 loss to West Ham United, and was later substituted after suffering a knee injury.

+Borussia Dortmund

 On 3 February 2025, Bundesliga club Borussia Dortmund signed Chukwuemeka on loan until the end of the season, with an option to make the move permanent.
 On 5 April, he netted his first goal for the club in a 4–1 away win over SC Freiburg.
 On 26 August, Chukwuemeka joined Borussia Dortmund on a permanent transfer.
 Later that year, on 1 October, he scored his first UEFA Champions League goal in a 4–1 win over Athletic Bilbao.

 International career

-Chukwuemeka is eligible to play for the national teams of Austria, France, England, and Nigeria.
+Chukwuemeka was eligible to play for the national teams of Austria, France, England, and Nigeria.

+England (youth)

 After making two appearances for England U17 national team, on 29 March 2021, he made his debut for the England U18 squad in 2–0 victory over Wales.
 On 2 September 2021, Chukwuemeka made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park, he also captained the side.
 On 10 November 2021, he scored his first goal at this level, in a 4–0 victory over Andorra U19 in a 2022 UEFA European Under-19 Championship qualification match.

 On 17 June 2022, Chukwuemeka was named in the England squad for the 2022 UEFA European Under-19 Championship finals.
 Chukwuemeka featured in every game of their tournament, scoring in group stage victories against Austria and Serbia.
 On 1 July 2022, he scored the second goal in England's 3–1 extra time victory over Israel in the final.
 His performances during the competition led to his inclusion in the UEFA team of the tournament.

 On 21 September 2022, Chukwuemeka made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
 On 10 May 2023, Chukwuemeka was included in the England squad for the 2023 FIFA U-20 World Cup.
 However, he didn't arrive at the tournament until after the group stages due to his club commitments.
 His only appearance of the tournament saw him start in their round of sixteen defeat against Italy.

+In March 2024, Chukwuemeka received his first call-up to the England U21 squad for their matches against Azerbaijan and Luxembourg.
+However, he was unable to feature in either match as he withdrew from the squad due to a knock sustained while on international duty.